y-games-hello/ultimate-base-project-docs/Documentation/manual/create-service.md

     [field: SerializeField] public string ExampleSetting { get; private set; } = "Default value";
 }
 ```

-- This asset will hold all editable settings for your service.
+This asset will hold all editable settings for your service.
-- You can create it in the Editor via **Assets → Create → Configs → Services → SampleServiceConfig**.

 ---